UIUC-iSchool-DataViz/spr2022-adv/week14/lecture28.md

 ---

-## Tuesday
+## Next Tuesday

 On Tuesday we'll be presenting.
-Plan to spend about five to ten minutes on your data and where you are at, along with your visualizations.
+Plan to spend about ten minutes on your data and where you are at, along with your visualizations.

 They do not need to be final.